faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 Whether the app crashed in the Foreground or Background (the Role) is interesting because most applications are not tested when they are backgrounded.
 For example, you might receive a phone call, or have task switched between apps.

 The Code Type (target architecture) is now mostly 64-bit ARM.
 But you might see ARM being reported - the original 32-bit ARM.
-There could be a 64-bit specific issue.

 ### Crash Report Date and Version Section